roby2014/roby2014.me/_posts/hackerschool-ctfs/2022-05-01-hackerschool-ctfs.md

 image: /hackerschool-ctfs/repo.png
 ---

-So [HackerSchool](http://hackerschool.tecnico.ulisboa.pt/) organized a CTF (Capture The Flag) tournament for portuguese university students.
+So [HackerSchool](http://hackerschool.tecnico.ulisboa.pt/) hosted a CTF (Capture The Flag) tournament for portuguese university students.
 Since I've never participated in one, I've decided to try it out and see if I can learn something.

 S/o my teammates (also their first contact with CTF's in general), we got placed 5th place, with 1760 points.